justincbagley/GaussClust/README.md

 ```

-### Real-world GaussClust example \#1, with screen output:
+### Real-world GaussClust example \#1:
-Below is an example of the usage for GaussClust (options above) in which the example data files ("Enyalius_35.txt" and "probs_35.txt"), located in the "example_data_files" folder of the distro, are used to conduct _only_ unsupervised Gaussian clustering on 2 clusters (-c 2), on 4 dimensions of data retained from NMDS (-k 4).
+Below is an example of the usage for GaussClust.sh, in which the example data files ("Enyalius_35.txt" and "probs_35.txt"; see "example_data_files" folder of distro) are used to conduct _only_ unsupervised Gaussian clustering (-u 1) on 2 clusters (-c 2), based on 4 dimensions of data retained from NMDS (-k 4).
 All screen output (e.g. to Terminal on mac) from the analysis is shown.
 When you run GaussClust, 'INFO' and date printed to screen along with information for each of the broader steps of the script (details from R go to an \*.Rout file, organized at the end of each run).
 Question-response lines output to screen are marked 'FLOW' and (to date) requrie yes/no answers.
-As you can see, the code runs with no error messages. **_This run produced all directories and ouptut files present in the "Ex1_GaussClust" folder provided within the GaussClust distribution_.
-Look through the files to learn more about the structure of GaussClust output, including graphical results saved as PDF files.**
+As you can see, the code runs with no error messages.

+**_This run produced all directories and ouptut files present in the "Ex1_GaussClust" folder provided within the GaussClust distribution_.
+Some of the folder and graphical output are shown in Figures 1-3 below.
+Look over these Figures, and through the files in the example folder to learn more about the structure of GaussClust output, including graphical results saved as PDF files.**
 ```
 $ ./GaussClust.sh -k 4 -u 1 -r 0 -d 0 -b 0 -p ./probs_35.txt -c 2 ./Enyalius_35.txt